JustJordanT/OCR-Document-Analyzer/README.md

-# .NET AI Document Analyzer and Organizer
+# .TypeScript AI Document Analyzer and Organizer

 ## Project Overview
-A .NET application that uses Azure OCR to scan, analyze, and organize documents based on their content.
+A TypeScript application that uses Azure OCR to scan, analyze, and organize documents based on their content.

 ## Key Features
 1. Document upload